jaswanthvarma-12/Intelligent-access-control-for-safety-critical-areas/README.md

 nonliving things like chair, fridge, tube light, curtain, plate etc. any home appliances or industry apparatus.
 So at this point, things are real objects in this physical or material world

-##CHAPTER III
+## CHAPTER III
-METHODOLOGY AND DISCUSSION
+METHODOLOGY AND DISCUSSION <br/>
 3.1.
-OpenCV and Haar Cascade
+OpenCV and Haar Cascade <br/>
 OpenCV is a cross platform library using which we can develop real-time computer vision applications.
 It mainly focuses on image processing, video capture, and analysis including features like face recognition and object detection.
 Computer Vision can be defined as a discipline that explains how to reconstruct, interrupt, and understand a 3D scene from its 2D images, in terms of the properties of the structure present in the scene.
-It deals with modelling and replicating human vision using computer software and hardware.
+It deals with modelling and replicating human vision using computer software and hardware. <br/>
 Haar Cascade is an Object Detection Algorithm used to identify faces in an image or a real-time video.
-The algorithm uses edge or line detection features proposed by Viola and Jones in their research paper.
+The algorithm uses edge or line detection features proposed by Viola and Jones in their research paper. <br/>
-Table 3.1: Computer Vision in various fields and its applications S.NO.
+Table 3.1: Computer Vision in various fields and its applications<br/>

-FIELD
-APPLICATION
-1. Image processing Focuses on image manipulation.
+1. Image processing Focuses on image manipulation. <br/>
-2. Pattern recognition Explains various techniques to classify patterns.
+2. Pattern recognition Explains various techniques to classify patterns. <br/>
-3. Photogrammy Concerned with obtaining accurate measurements from images
+3. Photogrammy Concerned with obtaining accurate measurements from images <br/>

-##CHAPTER IV
+## CHAPTER IV
-EXPERIMENTAL RESULTS
+EXPERIMENTAL RESULTS <br/>
 4.1.
-OBJECT STORAGE IN CLOUD DATABASE
+OBJECT STORAGE IN CLOUD DATABASE <br/>
 Figure 4.1: Images in the cloud database
 4.2.
-FACE RECOGNITION
+FACE RECOGNITION <br/>
-Figure 4.2: Face recognized by the webcam using OpenCV REFERENCES
+Figure 4.2: Face recognized by the webcam using OpenCV
+## REFERENCES
 [5] Aggarwal, R. and Lal Das, M. (2012) RFID Security in the Context of “Internet of Things”.
 First International Conference on Security of Internet of Things, Kerala, 17-19 August 2012, 51-56. http://dx.doi.org/10.1145/2490428.2490435